Yesterday was a special day at JK Heritage Farms.

 Before knowing this I drew out a house plan a few years ago adding on to our tiny house and in that plan our current living room would become our dining room with a long farm table big enough to host our families for meals.

-I got to keep all of Mrs. Krafts cookbooks and her handwritten recipes and after hearing how she loved to cook and spend time in the kitchen it makes it that much more special.
+and after hearing how she loved to cook and spend time in the kitchen it

 To think her hands touched the very recipe I am following